genesiscommunitysuccess/docs/docs/04_tutorials/01_building-an-application/12_build-the-front-end.md

 <CliBanner />

-We'll now use the GenesisX CLI tool to generate a workspace that will host our Positions application by selecting `❯ create workspace` and answering the ensuing questions as follows:
+Now use the GenesisX CLI tool to generate a workspace that will host our Positions application by selecting `❯ create workspace` and answering the ensuing questions as follows:

 ```
 ❯ create workspace - Generates a local workspace to use for your Genesis based apps.